Finding out what you can do… and how to do it

 Community Led Planning (CLP) is another way that everyone can participate in the running and growth of rural communities.

-Our list of Completed affordable housing schemes May 2018 shows some of the schemes that have been developed as a result of our local housing needs surveys.
+Our list of completed affordable housing schemes (June2019) shows some of the schemes that have been developed as a result of our local housing needs surveys.

 What is affordable housing?

 It is housing provided for people on lower incomes who are unable to meet their housing needs in the general housing market.
 Affordable rented housing is usually owned by a housing association and rented at a weekly rate affordable to people on low incomes.

 Shared ownership homes are partly purchased by the resident and partly owned by a housing association.
 You pay rent on the part owned by the housing association.
 Housing associations are able to provide the housing at affordable levels as they can often receive grant funding towards the development costs.